Back to top

 Costs vary depending on whether you are eligible for government funding or paying privately.

+Services like My Aged Care support respite care for the person you care for.
 If you’re eligible for the Commonwealth Home Support Program (CHSP) or a Home Care Package (HCP), you may be able to use these funds to pay for respite care in your own home.
 If you wish to do so, you can also pay for respite care privately.

 For other types of government funding, or costs for respite care in our residential aged care centres, contact IRT.